reserve-protocol/protocol/docs/security.md

 Functions of type (1) or (2) may call functions of type (3), but not the other way around.

-Functions of type (3) may call functions of type (3).
+There is nothing prohibiting functions of type (3) from calling functions of type (3), but it should not happen due to the way the contract architecture is structured.

 Subroutines (3) cannot be called from outside the system.
-In situations where they must be exposed, we create an additional action (1) function for that purpose.
+In situations where they must be exposed, we create an additional action (1) function for that purpose, and suffix the subroutine version with "\_sub".

 ### `@custom:action`